How to Choose a Mattress: the 7 ultimate guides to buying a mattress

-This guide to choosing a mattress gives you a list of each area you really do need to understand before making a mattress choice.
+Updated 2020: This ultimate bed buying guide on how to choose a mattress gives you a list of each area you really do need to understand before making a new mattress purchase.
 Buying a mattress in a showroom without understanding what’s inside is akin to buying a new car just because you like the colour of it!
 To make things worse mattress shops & manufacturers will actively hide key information from you.
 The very detail that’s essential in helping you buy the best possible mattress for your budget.
 All so they can lower their costs and increase profits.
 We explain exactly what you need to watch out for.

 By reading each of the areas below you will be able to save yourself time and avoid expensive mattress mistakes.
 Each heading is also a link to a much more detailed article on each of the areas.
-This is your one-stop in finding out the key information when buying a new bed.
+This is your one-stop in finding out the key information when buying a new bed whether instore or online.

 Setting your budget for a new mattress is absolutely key to your purchase decision.
 However, you can’t feasibly expect to do this if you do not know what your money can get you.
 This section breaks down what you can realistically expect to get for a particular budget.